 I’m absolutely IN LOVE with how this DIY farmhouse coffee table turned out!

 I was ready for a change in our living room and a new piece of furniture is the perfect kind of change.
-The only sad thing is now we have to babyproof it now that I’ve taken a few photos, but it’s a necessary eyesore.
-Speaking of eyesores, I 100% know that we have to add foam bumpers because approximately 5 minutes after moving this thing into the living room Mara fell and hit her eyebrow on one of the edges.
-Girl plays rough, so it’s better safe than sorry.
+The only sad thing is now we have to babyproof it.
+I 100% know that we have to add foam bumpers because my kids have hit their head already.
+Girls play rough, so it’s better safe than sorry.

 One day I’d love to invest in a nice round table, but this DIY farmhouse coffee table is perfect for us now.
 It will see lots of wear and tear from our kiddos, but it’s sturdy and can survive.
 Having expensive, non-DIY furniture is for after kids right?